What is Arthritis?

 Rheumatoid Arthritis (RA)

-RA is an autoimmune disorder which causes problems with the joints and movement.
+Rheumatoid Arthritis is an autoimmune disorder which causes problems with the joints and movement.
 RA is often linked with other autoimmune diseases, and at least 25% of people with one autoimmune disease develop further related conditions.
 RA is the most common form of arthritis in Singapore, and can lead to swollen and misshapen joints, and long-term damage.
 Treatments for RA include immunosuppressant and biologic medications to reduce the disease as well as treatments for the symptoms.

 Osteoarthritis is a degenerative condition that gets worse over time, and occurs when the natural layers of cartilage cushioning our joints wear down, causing pain and difficulty with movement between the bones.
 Damaged bones become worn and the tissues can break down, or can grow layers of bone which cause further problems.
 Osteoarthritis is often most pronounced in joints that have been damaged in the past.
 Being overweight can also make osteoarthritis particularly bad.
 Often, careful symptom management or even surgery in later stages are required.